Mortgage Mistakes to Avoid When Buying a Home

 Always Read Your Documents

 Mistakes can happen.
-While your real estate agent will do their best to protect you during the actual purchase of the property, what occurs with your mortgage loan will usually be entirely between you and your lender.
-It’s not impossible for a mortgage lender to have inclusions within a loan that you hadn’t noticed or that hadn’t been properly discussed and explained to you.
+While your real estate agent will do their best to protect you during the actual purchase of the property, what occurs with your mortgage loan will usually be entire between you and your lender.
+It’s not impossible for a mortgage lender to have inclusions within a loan that you hadn’t noticed or that hadn’t been adequately discussed and explained to you.

-When you go to your lender to sign your documents, you should carefully read each page and you shouldn’t be afraid to ask questions.
+When you go to your bank to sign your documents, you should carefully read each page, and you shouldn’t be afraid to ask questions.
 The terminology used in loans can be very confusing and unique, and you aren’t expected to understand everything right away.
 Don’t make this careless mortgage mistake!

 Always Lock In Your Mortgage Rate

 Mortgage rates fluctuate on a daily level.
 If you don’t lock in your mortgage rate, it’s possible that you could be in for a surprise once you finalize your loan.
-If your mortgage loan takes a particularly long time to close, this difference could be fairly significant.
-This is especially true during periods when mortgage rates are going up quickly.
+If your mortgage loan takes an unusually long time to close, this difference could be relatively significant.
+This is particularly the case during periods when mortgage rates are going up quickly.

-Mortgage loan rates are usually locked for a specific period of time, but you can extend the lock you have on your mortgage rate if your transaction is taking a while to close.
+Mortgage loan rates are usually locked for a particular period, but you can extend the lock you have on your mortgage rate if your transaction is taking a while to close.
 While getting a mortgage loan may seem intimidating at first, it is a process that hundreds of people go through every day.

-As long as you are careful and do the appropriate research, you should be fine.
-The most important thing to remember is to be knowledgeable about your personal financial situation, to not make any major financial changes throughout the process and to educate yourself about your financial options.
+As long as you are careful and do the appropriate research, you should be okay.
+The most important thing to remember is to be knowledgeable about your personal financial situation, to not make any significant financial changes throughout the process and to educate yourself about your financial options.